JMBeresford/typing-game/docs/CONTRIBUTING.md

 > Reading our [DEVELOPMENT.md](./DEVELOPMENT.md) guide is **highly recommended**

 This is a monorepo that is orchestrated via [Turborepo](https://turbo.build/repo).
 The main directories of note in this repo are the `/apps` directory and the `/packages` directory.
 Namely, the `/apps` directory contains applications and the `/packages` directory contains packages!
 Each of these directories are defined as _workspaces_ in our monorepo.
+Additionally, each of their subdirectories are also defined as workspaces (see [/pnpm-workspace.yaml](/pnpm-workspace.yaml)).

 # The Apps Workspace